pixelbrackets/html5-mini-template/README.md

 This package is used on [html5example.com](https://html5example.com/).

-If you are in need of an HTML document once only, then you may use a commandline tool like HTTPie and run
+If you are in need of a boilerplate HTML document once only, then you may use a commandline tool like HTTPie and run
 `http https://html5example.com > index.html` to save a template file.